ZHassanQ/PS4-Guide/PSN-Savedata.md

 2. Go to **"HDD Saves"** then, choose your savedata.
 4. Select **"Import keystone"**
 - It will copy a keystone file from: `data/apollo/PSN-ID/CUSAXXXXX`
-- Keystone file can be obtained by selecting **"Export keystone"** from a Savedata played in retail PS4 without resigning it.
+- Keystone file can be obtained by selecting **"Export keystone"** from a Savedata played in retail PKG-file game without resigning it.